Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBodyTransposer.md

 This Virtual Camera __Body__ algorithm moves the Virtual Camera in a fixed offset to the __Follow__ target.
 It also applies damping.

+The fixed offset can be interpreted in various ways, depending on the Binding Mode.

 ## Properties:

 | **Property:** || **Function:** |